59alireza59/Quantitative-Finance/README.md

 2- Lead–lag Effect

-The lead–lag effect illustrates how the lagger price process tends to emulate the oscillations of the leader price process  relatively with some temporary delay, or vice versa.
-This task aims at exposing the main features between an American global investment management corporation so-called BlackRock and its competitors through correlation matrix calculation and the lead-lag estimation.
+The lead-lag effect illustrates how the lagging price process tends to mimic the fluctuations of the leading price process with a temporary lag, or vice versa.
+The aim of this assignment is to identify the main characteristics between an American global investment management company called BlackRock and its competitors by calculating correlation matrices and lead-lag estimation.

 3- Black–Scholes Test

-This task is an attempt to present a framework to check the validity of the assumptions of Black-Scholes model on sample components (ten Euro Area banks) over two different time horizons- a long-term one (ten years of daily stock prices and log-returns) and a short-term one (one year finishing on the 30th April 2015):
+This exercise is an attempt to provide a framework for checking the validity of the assumptions of the Black-Scholes model on sample components (ten euro area banks) over two different time horizons - a long-term one (ten years of daily share prices and logarithmic returns) and a short-term one (one year ending 30 April 2015):
 - Deutsche Bank (DBK.DE);
 - Commerzbank (CBK.DE);
 - BNP Paribas (BNP.PA);